Integrated accounting software: Key features and top solutions

 Integrated accounting systems handle the financial aspects of inventory, such as recording purchasing costs and simplifying inventory accounting.
 For instance, estimating the impact of changing from FIFO to LIFO is difficult when using standalone software or manual accounting.

-Multiple revenue sources
+Deals with multiple revenue sources

 Companies collect revenues from different sources in different formats.
 For instance, POS terminals deliver highly granular revenue datasets, but app stores deliver bulk sales data without additional context.
 Integrating these formats is challenging.